 Not only have regulations for both Canadian and U.S. fleet companies recently changed, but Canadian vehicles crossing the border must also comply with both countries’ rules, which can differ significantly.

 IoT-enabled ELDs can automatically collect and process drivers’ HOS as part of a more comprehensive plan for meeting industry-specific regulations.
 Greater adherence means fewer fines, reduced holdups at the borders, and better vehicle and cargo tracking, to name just a few possibilities.

 HOS aren’t the only fleet management rules IoT can help companies follow.
 IoT can also give you better control over cold chain integrity and compliance, from inventory tracking and condition monitoring to spoilage, theft and electronic proof of delivery.

 It’s time to consider how IoT can benefit your organization’s fleet management practices

-In a highly competitive and rapidly changing marketplace, IoT technology can help you build a solid and scalable data infrastructure for your company.
+In a highly competitive and rapidly changing marketplace, IoT technology can help you build a solid and scalable data infrastructure for your company to be ready for the new world of work.
 It provides you with actionable insights, both in real time and over time, to modernize fleet operations for safety, transparency, economy and compliance.